ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 The best way to debug applications compiled with GCC is to use the `gdb` debugger.
 You'll need:

 - `arm-none-eabi-gdb`, which is automatically installed as part of the [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) installation procedure.
-- `pyocd-gdbserver`, which is automatically installed as part of the [yotta](https://github.com/ARMmbed/yotta) installation procedure.
+- `pyocd-gdbserver`, which is automatically installed as part of the yotta installation procedure.

 To debug the above `blinky` application, you need to follow these steps:

-- launch `pyocd-gdbserver` from a command prompt
+1. Launch `pyocd-gdbserver` from a command prompt.

-- launch `arm-none-eabi-gdb build/frdm-k64f-gcc/source/example-mbedos-blinky.elf` from another command prompt
+2. Launch `arm-none-eabi-gdb build/frdm-k64f-gcc/source/example-mbedos-blinky.elf` from another command prompt.

-- after gdb (above) launches, tell it to connect to `pyocd-gdbserver`: `target remote localhost:3333`
+3. After GDB (above) launches, tell it to connect to `pyocd-gdbserver`: `target remote localhost:3333`.

-- at this point, `gdb` should be connected to the board, so you can start to debug your program.
+4. At this point, GDB should be connected to the board, so you can start to debug your program.

 For more information about using GDB, check [this tutorial](http://alvarop.com/2013/02/debugging-arm-cortex-m3-devices-with-gdb-and-openocd/) and other similar tutorials.